temporalio/documentation/blog/2021-08-06-oss-startups-podcast.md

 **What was the actual process of forking Cadence and separating it out?**

 We forked it in a non backwards compatible manner.
 The reason was that, we ran at Uber for four years without making a single backwards incompatible change.
 All upgrades were live migrations.
 So you could never bring the system down to do upgrades.
 This meant we accumulated a lot of technical debt for these four years.
 We had a lot of things we wanted to do, and we couldn't do them.
-When we decided to fork the project, we realized that it was our chance to fix so many things, so we spent one year working just on our fork before we announced the production release of Temporal.
+When we decided to fork the project, we realized that it was our chance to fix so many things, so we spent one year working just on our fork before we [announced the production release of Temporal](https://docs.temporal.io/blog/temporal-v1-announcement).

 I think **the hardest part was migrating the community** because when you have real customers, you have users using that in production.
 And you say, "Okay, here's the new thing, but it's not backwards compatible, you need to do work to do that.
 And you need to migrate to this thing."

 What helped is that Samar and I, are the heads of the project.
 Every user knew us personally.
 We talked to most people and they trusted us.
 They understand that we are doing it for good.
-And long term, this was a very good thingfor the community and for the software.
+And long term, this was a very good thing for the community and for the software.
 So we got very good support from the community, didn't get any pushback on us forking it and actually moving it forward.

-Finally, we added many cool features on our fork.
+Finally, we added [many cool features on our fork](https://docs.temporal.io/docs/cadence-to-temporal).
 The most basic one is we added GRPC support where before it was only on a custom Uber protocol, which didn't even support TLS.
 Most of the community have moved to us and right now we have most new users are starting with Temporal right away.

 ## Temporal Cloud